limited-effort/snfoil-context/README.md

 These authorization hooks are always called twice.
 Once after `setup_<action>` and once after `before_<action>`

-The `authorize` method functions much like primary action except the first argument is usually the name of action you are authorizing.
+The `authorize` method functions much like primary action except the first argument is usually the name of the action you are authorizing.

 Arguments:
 * `name` - The name of this action to be authorized.
-If ommited, all actions without a specific associated authorize will use this one..
+If omitted, all actions without a specific associated authorize will use this
 * `with` - Keyword Param - The method name of the primary action.
 Either this or a block is required
 * `block` - Block -  The block of the primary action.
 Either this or with is required